 Pantomimes in York

 We have a rich tradition of pantomimes in York.
 People travel from far and wide to see the famous York Theatre Royal panto triumvirate of Berwick Kaler (the Dame), Martin Barrass (lovable village idiot (sorry Martin!) and Suzy Cooper (lead girl).
-This year sees Berwick’s 40th panto in The Grand Old Dame of York.
+This year sees Berwick behind the scenes writing and directing Sleeping Beauty.

 York at Christmas

 Alternatively you could head over to The Grand Opera House to see a different style but equally fabulous pantomime.
-This year they are staging my favourite Cinderella and they star different TV celebrities and pop stars every year.
+This year they are staging my favourite Snow White and the Seven Dwarfs and they star different TV celebrities and pop stars every year.

 Alternatively, for a truly special thing to do at Christmas in York why not take in a Carol Service in the magnificent York Minster?